ECG Library

 All ECG 20

-An idioventricular rhythm is very similar to ventricular tachycardia (VT), except the ventricular rate is less than 60.
-All other characteristics of ventricular tachycardia apply, including the Brugada criteria.
-This ECG has clear "AV dissociation" or "atrioventricular dissociation" meaning the P waves are at one rate and completely unrelated to the QRS rate.
-The QRS morphology in this ECG is of a left bundle branch block pattern and is monophasic downward in the precordial leads, another indicator of a ventricular origin of the rhythm.
-An idioventricular rhythm is frequently referred to as a "slow ventricular tachycardia” or “slow VT".
-When the ventricular rate is between 60-100, it is referred to as an accelerated idioventricular rhythm or AIVR.
-This is a hemodynamically stable rhythm that occurs commonly after myocardial infarction and no treatment is needed.
+The ECG shows regular P waves at 60 beats per minute (bpm) with no conduction to the ventricles.
+The ventricular rate is about 70 bpm with QRS duration of 0.20 and a left bundle branch block (LBBB) pattern.
+The findings are consistent with accelerated idioventricular rhythm (AIVR).
+An idioventricular rhythm is similar to ventricular tachycardia (VT), except the ventricular rate is less than 60 bpm.
+All the other characteristics of VT apply, including the Brugada criteria.
+Atrioventricular (AV) dissociation with P waves completely unrelated to the QRS is best seen in the V1 rhythm strip.
+The QRS morphology is a LBBB pattern and is monophasic downward in the precordial leads, another indicator of a ventricular origin of the rhythm.
+An idioventricular rhythm is sometimes called “slow ventricular tachycardia” or “slow VT.”
+When the ventricular rate is 60 to 100 bpm, it should be referred to as AIVR.

-Related Topic Reviews: Idioventricular Rhythm ECG Review, Ventricular Tacycardia ECG Review
+Related: Idioventricular Rhythm ECG Review, Ventricular Tachycardia ECG Review